-If the start date of a member's benefit payment is deferred until they attain age 50 or 53, Pension Administration will attempt to contact the member beginning sixty days before his or her benefit start date to set up direct deposit and tax withholding.
-Once benefit payments begin they are paid in arrears on the last working day of each month.
+Monthly benefit payments begin when the member attains age 50.
+Pension Administration will attempt to contact the member beginning sixty days before his or her fiftieth birthday to set up direct deposit and tax withholding.
+Once benefit payments begin, they are paid in arrears on the last working day of each month.